PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

       - The number of times we can uses points to increase our skills can be limited for the entire battle.
       - Using 1
   - Attack Order System:
-    - Default types:
+    - Default type:
       - The turn order can be absolute or changed by priority skills.
-    - Custom types: The user choose a different way to determine the turn order.
+    - Custom type: The user choose a different way to determine the turn order.
       - The order can involves another stat other than Speed.
   - Defend system: Allow the player to put a defensive state during his turn and to receive less damage.
     - The damages received is reduced, and the reduction is calculated with the character's Defense stat.